cloudblog004/fantasticfoodies/content/en/posts/2923-how-to-prepare-favorite-chicken-pancit.md

 1. If you want your pancit dry just limit the chicken broth but depends on you ❤
 1. Ready to serve and ENJOY!

 There are numerous types of pancit, often named based on the noodles used, method of cooking, place of origin, or the ingredients.
-Pancit comes in many different forms, and today I am specifically showing you how to make Pancit Bihon, which uses &#34;Bihon&#34; or rice sticks, vegan chicken and vegetables.
+Pancit comes in many different forms, and today I am specifically showing you how to make Pancit Bihon, which uses *Bihon* or rice sticks, vegan chicken and vegetables.
 The Chinese introduced noodles to the Philippines and it has been adopted into their cuisine.
 So basically this is a chicken and noodle dish but with and Asian flair.
 This Special Pancit Canton Recipe is a massive popular pancit in the Philippines and has always been an island family favorite.

 So that is going to wrap it up with this exceptional food chicken pancit 🤤 recipe.
 Thank you very much for reading.
 I am sure that you can make this at home.
 There's gonna be interesting food in home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your loved ones, friends and colleague.
 Thanks again for reading.
 Go on get cooking!